Digdgeo/Digdgeo/README.md

 ---

 ## 🌱 Learning & Collaboration
 - **Learning**: Always expanding my knowledge in geospatial technologies and data science.
+And nowadays, also learning to climb and trying to survive.
 - **Collaboration**: Open to collaborating on whatever that implies pixels.
 - **Seeking Help**: Hydroperiod and improving water and cloud masks is always a thing...